steveseguin/captionninja/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This Source Code Form is subject to the terms of the Mozilla Public License, v.
+2.0.
+If a copy of the MPL was not distributed with this file, You can obtain one at https://mozilla.org/MPL/2.0/.

+© 2020 Steve Seguin

 ## 🙏 Acknowledgments